reduxjs/redux/docs/basics/Reducers.md

 ## Handling Actions

-Now that we've decided what our state object looks like, we're ready to write a reducer for it.
+Now that we’ve decided what our state object looks like, we’re ready to write a reducer for it.
 The reducer is a pure function that takes the previous state and an action, and returns the next state.

 ```js
 (previousState, action) => newState